andrewdstrain/Tasky/README.md

 Below, is a list of everything that I (Andy Strain) wrote or modified:

 1. The upper part of the README.md (this) file.
 2.  `dotenv-default` - to be copied to `.env` and modified appropriately.
 Proper defaults will be used in the absence of the `.env` file.
 3.  `dotenv-recaptcha` - to be copied and modified to `.env` for Google reCAPTCH v2.
 4.  `env.sh` - a shell script written to push the environmental variables to the IBM Cloud.
 5.  `public/css/` - all of the CSS files.
 6.  `public/javascript` - the jQuery file was simply downloaded.
-The `main_menu.js` file is new.
+The `base.js` and `main_menu.js` file is new.
 7.  `requirements.txt` - the list of Python 3 packages that are needed to run the server locally and/or deploy to the IBM Cloud.
-8.  `runtime.txt` - use Python 3.8, not 3.6 - however, it was developed and
-    tested on 3.7.3, the default Python on macOS 10.15 and Debian 10.3.
+8.  `runtime.txt` - use Python 3.8, not 3.6 - however, it was developed and tested on 3.7.3, the default Python on macOS 10.15 and Debian 10.3.
-9.  `server/config/__init__.py` - The Config object that gets the
-    environmental variables or sane defaults.
+9.  `server/config/__init__.py` - The Config object that gets the environmental variables or sane defaults.
 10. `server/forms/` - all of the forms
 11. `server/models/` - all of the models
 12. `server/routes/index.py` - all of the Flask URL routes
 13. `setup.py` - add the install requirements